loomio/loomio-docs/guides/src/oric/onboarding.md

 * Get everyone to join Loomio, post a comment and vote on a poll during the call
 * Ask leader to identify an administrator or company secretary who we will invite as ‘Connectors’ to a practical training session to set up their board on Loomio

+Outcomes sought:
+* Understanding the value of Loomio to your Board
+* Identification of areas for governance improvement for your Board and potential issues
+* Build trust/permission/excitement for using Loomio to address the above

 **Training session with Connectors**
-A practical hands-on training session for each board administrator to set up Loomio for their first board meeting.
+A practical hands-on training session for each board administrator to set up Loomio for your first board meeting.

+Outcomes sought:
+* Exposure to and hands-on experience in use of Loomio
+* Confidence in using the tool independently for your next meeting
+* Identification of any barriers or issues in using Loomio or addressing governance

 **Training for each organisation**
 A one hour time slot to be scheduled within the next board meeting to give all directors the capability to use Loomio.

+Outcomes sought:
+* Building confidence as users of Loomio
+* Building capability to interact with the tool to be able to do good governance
+* Setting up your Loomio group for success and ease of use

 **Pre-configured Loomio group for each Corporation**
 A Loomio group and subgroups set up for each Corporation on the decisions.oric.gov.au service, containing initial templated content to help the corporations get started with Loomio.